Why Study Mathematics?

 The department is housed in the Morken Center for Learning and Technology.
 All classrooms are equipped for multimedia demonstrations.
 In addition, there are two 24-computer lab/classrooms.
-One of these has Apple Macintosh computers and the other has Dell PCs for student assignments and projects.
+One of these has Macs and the other has Dell PCs for student assignments and projects.

 Opportunities for Math Majors at PLU